tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
-Can we apply the same concept to other applications?
+Can we apply the same concept to other online services?

 How about file sharing?